-Following the events of 2017 we did see a correction in primary insurance pricing particularly in loss affected areas, however in the absence of significant capacity reductions, in overall terms pricing did not return to levels commensurate with the risk borne by insurers.
-The challenging market conditions in 2018 emphasised the need for underwriting discipline and reinforced the importance of the portfolio review and reunderwriting activity that was undertaken by the agency to address continuing underperformance.
-Unfortunately 2018 was impacted by a series of catastrophe events - Hurricanes Florence & Michael and significant Wildfire events in California these events were smaller in nature to 2017 and as a result were net retained by the syndicate.
-We have also seen deterioration in attritional and large losses in a number of short tail lines, in Marine we saw large loss in Onshore Energy, Hull and Asia and attritional development on one large coverholder in Marine Liability (all of which led to us either exiting the business or in the case of Marine liability non renewing the relationship during 2019).
+Following the events of 2017, we did see a correction in primary insurance pricing particularly in loss affected areas, however in the absence of significant capacity reductions, in overall terms pricing did not return to levels commensurate with the risk borne by insurers.
+The challenging market conditions in 2018 emphasised the need for underwriting discipline and reinforced the importance of the portfolio review and re-underwriting activity that was undertaken by the agency to address continuing underperformance.
+Unfortunately, 2018 was impacted by a series of catastrophe events - Hurricanes Florence and Michael and significant Wildfire events in California.
+These events were smaller in nature than those in 2017 and as a result were net retained by the Syndicate.
+We also saw deterioration in attritional and large losses in a number of short tail lines.
+In Marine we saw large losses in Onshore Energy, Hull and Asia and attritional development on one large coverholder in Marine Liability (all of which led to us either exiting the business or in the case of Marine liability not renewing the relationship during 2019).
 In Property we saw attritional development in both our direct and binder books which led to further remediation activities